 Ah, grown-up stuff.
 So forbidden.
 So breakable.
 So irresistible.
 If messing around with mom's phone just causes trouble (for everybody), try one these kid-friendly alternatives for toddlers to teens.

-Deena Campbell · about 2 months ago
+Deena Campbell · 6 months ago

 Thanks for checking out our product recommendations!
 Just a heads-up, Camp may make some money if you shop from any of the external links on this page.
 Pricing and availability may have changed since this page was published.

 Every parent loves seeing their kids exploring the world around them and trying new things.
 As long as “trying new things” doesn’t mean our Airpods end up in the toilet.

 No matter how many times you say “please don’t use my work laptop for your dinosaur dance party,” some kids only seem to want to play with breakable grown-up stuff.
 That’s why we’ve pulled together your guide to unbreakable, kid-friendly alternatives to those irresistible grownup toys-that-are-definitely-not-toys.
 Because things break, but if they happen to survive it doesn't mean we want kid fingerprints all over them.

 If you can’t keep your preschooler's hands off your work laptop or headset, this 8-piece home office set includes a pretend laptop, fabric “apps” to attach to the computer screen, a miniature smartphone, and a headset for all those important kid business meetings.
 Also, yes, it’s painfully adorable.